Mazid2003/Predicting-Plant-Growth-Stages-with-Environmental-and-Management-Data-Using-Power-BI/README.md

 2️⃣ Open the file in Power BI Desktop.

 3️⃣ Interact with the dashboard by using the slicers and filters to explore the data.

+**📚 License**

+This project is open-source and available under the MIT License.